ajrominger/cv/index.md

 `2013`
 Harte, J., Kitzes, J., Newman, E.A. & __Rominger, A.J.__ (2013).
-Taxon categories and the universal species-Aarea relationship. _The American Naturalist_, 181, 282–287.
+Taxon categories and the universal species-area relationship. _The American Naturalist_, 181, 282–287.

 Maurer, B.A., Kembel, S.W., __Rominger, A.J.__ & McGill, B.J.
 (2013).
 Estimating metacommunity extent using data on species abundances, environmental variation, and phylogenetic relationships across geographic space. _Ecological Informatics_, 13, 114–122.